sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 ### Add seats handling to default availability plan

-AvailabilityPlanEntries.js is a component that, in the EditListingAvailabilityPlanForm, represents a single day’s availability.
+_AvailabilityPlanEntries_ is a component that, in the _EditListingAvailabilityPlanForm_, represents a single day’s availability.

 ```shell
 └── src